dalen/puppet-puppetdbquery/README.md

 ### pdbfactquery

 The first argument is the node to get facts for.
+It can be either a single node or an array of nodes.
+If it is an array the return value of the function will also be an array.
 Second argument is optional, if specified only return that specific fact.

 #### Examples